k9mail/k9mail.app/documentation/folders.md

 ### Display mode

-"Folder display mode" determines which folders are to be displayed.
+**Folder display mode** determines which folders are to be displayed.
 There are four choices:

 * **All**: All folders are displayed.